DMDarkness/Data-mining/README.md

 5. `<t-norm>`:             An `int` value, 1: minimum t-norm, other value: product t-norm
 ## CLT: Mining frequent itemsets by central limit theorem
 `clt.cpp` is an implementation of the algorithm proposed in https://link.springer.com/chapter/10.1007/978-3-540-30549-1_35?no-access=true.
-This algorithm use sampling to reduce the scale of dataset.
-Meanwhile, through taking the central limit theorem, the error of sampling is controlled in a small range with a high probability.
+This algorithm uses sampling to reduce the scale of dataset.
+Meanwhile, through taking the central limit theorem, this algorithm can limit the error caused by sampling in a small range with high probability.

 Usage: `clt <input-filename> <minimum-support> <error-range> <max-probabiltiy> <transaction-number>`